veikman/dmote-keycap/README.md

 * `:skirt-length`: The length of material from the top of the stem down toward the switch mounting plate.
 By default, on a `minimal` cap, this is 1 mm less than the space available when the switch is pressed.
+* `:legend`: Sources of and related parameters for 2D designs.
+There is a separate section about legends in this document.
 * `:sectioned`: If true, the model is cut in half for a sectioned view.
   This is useful in previews and development.
 * `:supported`: If true, support structures are added underneath the model.